Community Legal Education and Reform Database

 NACLC has also added a disclaimer to each CLEAR entry, reminding users to check the currency of any laws or policies referred to in a CLEAR project.

-If you've submitted an entry to CLEAR in the past, NACLC encourages you to review it and advise us via email of any updates, including whether the project has been evaluated.
-This helps CLCs using the database to inform their own projects.
+Submitted an entry to CLEAR in the past?
+NACLC encourages you to review it and advise us via email of any updates, including whether the project has been evaluated.
+This helps CLCs using the database to inform the development, implementation and evaluation of their own projects.